apache/zeppelin/docs/install/install.md

  * If you need more configuration setting for Apache Zeppelin, jump to the next section: [Apache Zeppelin Configuration](#apache-zeppelin-configuration).

 #### If you need more information about Spark or JDBC interpreter setting
  * Apache Zeppelin provides deep integration with [Apache Spark](http://spark.apache.org/).
-For the further informtation, see [Spark Interpreter for Apache Zeppelin](../interpreter/spark.html).
+For the further information, see [Spark Interpreter for Apache Zeppelin](../interpreter/spark.html).
  * Also, you can use generic JDBC connections in Apache Zeppelin.
 Go to [Generic JDBC Interpreter for Apache Zeppelin](../interpreter/jdbc.html).

 #### If you are in multi-user environment